jpdeleon/cv/README.md

 to 4th year undergraduate Aerospace Engineering students at the [Ateneo de Davao University](http://sea.addu.edu.ph/programs/aerospace-engineering/) in 2nd semester of 2022.

-M. Mori (Current postdoc) and I worked on the discovery and validation of a rare planet found in the so-called ‘Neptune desert‘ (See [Mori et al.
+M. Mori (Current postdoc) and I worked on the discovery and validation of a rare planet found in the so-called Neptune desert (See [Mori et al.
 2022](https://ui.adsabs.harvard.edu/abs/2022AJ....163..298M/abstract);
 \[github.com/jpdeleon/toi1696\](https://github.com/jpdeleon/toi1696))